10.4 Quality and innovation in youth work

 In addition, it contains a mechanism for validation of previously attained competences in youth work.
 The validation process is intended for persons who implement youth work in practice and continuously work on self-improvement but have no comprehensive formal or non-formal education in youth work.
 For those practitioners, it is possible to prove the competences that they gained through experience and different training courses in front of board of experts, in order to gain certificate for one of two vocational levels.

 Those who do not have the necessary experience for validation, can go through the training programme.
-It consists of five thematic modules and practice in youth work.
+It consists of five theoretical modules for Youth Leaders and four for Youth Workers, and practice in youth work (More details on Education of Youth Wokers available at 10.5 Youth Workers.
 In this case too, NAPOR issues certificates for all the participants who fulfil the set of competences needed for the vocational level they are trained for.
-These certificates are also recognized by member organizations and by the Ministry of Tourism and Youth.
+These certificates are also recognized by memberorganizations and by the Ministry of Tourism and Youth.

 Ethics in youth work